Continued to: Helena Rubinstein (1915-1930)

 Let it be admitted that the wise course lies in compromise.
 In other words, one should not paint unless it becomes indispensable, and even then the colour should be applied with infinite tact and zephyr’s touch.
 “Make up” should be moderate, simply an accent.

-As well as the previously mentioned Valaze Herbal Powder, Novena Poudre and Novena Pasta, by 1908 Rubinstein also sold a lip rouge, a liquid cheek rouge and a face powder made as a lotion.
+By 1908, as well as the previously mentioned Valaze Herbal Powder, Novena Poudre and Novena Pasta, Rubinstein also sold a lip rouge, a liquid cheek rouge and a face powder made as a lotion.
 Both the lip and cheek rouges appear to have been indelible.
 Rubinstein states that the rouge was of herbal derivation so it may have been coloured with a cheaper dye like alkanet rather than the more expensive cochineal.

 Valaze Lip Lustre: “[A] highly effacacious lip-food, and the colouring it imparts cannot be displaced even by bitting or wetting.”